Rollover Accident Lawyer in Michigan

 Compensation in Rollover Accidents

 Determining compensation after a rollover accident depends on the circumstances surrounding the accident and the severity of the injuries.
-In general, there are three categories of compensation in the state of Michigan: economic, non-economic, and exemplary damages.
+In general, there are three categories of compensation in the state of Michigan for car accident cases: economic, non-economic, and exemplary damages.

 Economic damages are also called compensatory damages.
 These financial losses can be easy to track.
 It includes things like: